Subscribe to The Culturist

 Air Outpost by John Taylor and Ralph Keen

-This gem of a short film (split into two parts) from 1937 shows Sharjah from a very long time ago and a slice of airline history from this region long before the United Arab Emirates was created.
+This gem of a short film from 1937 shows Sharjah from a very long time ago and a slice of airline history from this region long before the United Arab Emirates was created.

 Directed by John Taylor and Ralph Keen and sponsored by Imperial Airways (today known as British Airways!), it shows 24hrs at the airport and city of 'Sha-jah'.

-I first came across this video almost a year ago via Fake Plastic Souks and I've been trying to get my hand on a copy of this film ever since.
-Now that it's posted on YouTube, I'm glad to share it here with you.
+I got to know about this film almost a year ago via Fake Plastic Souks and I've been trying to get my hand on a copy of this film ever since.
+Now that it's available online, I'm glad to share it here with you.

 Here's an extract from Fake Plastic Souks, and I strongly recommend you read the full post by Alexander McNabb.
 It's very entertaining and worth reading.